What is AI and How Can Law Firms Use it?

 Using NLP, computers are able to analyze large volumes of text data—consistently and without fatigue or bias—to identify patterns and relationships and then determine which parts of human language are important.

-This type of AI in law can be applied to help complete tasks like document analysis, e-discovery, contract review, and legal research.
+This type of AI in law can be applied to help complete tasks like legal document analysis, e-discovery, contract review, and legal research.

 Robotics—or the branch of engineering and computer science where machines (or “robots”) are built to perform programmed tasks—is a discipline that often comes to mind when people think about AI.
 While AI can be used in robotics, the distinction is that robots perform tasks as programmed by humans, while AI involves machines learning to perform tasks.

-Lawyer using AI tool
+Lawyer using AI tool - AI for Lawyers

 AI and the legal industry